LiskArchive/lisk-legacy-docs/examples.md

 	timestamp: 0,
 });

-console.log(h); // the desired transaction is created and signed, and then displayed as JSON object in the console
+console.log(h); // the transaction is displayed as JSON object in the console
 ```

 Now that we have a sendable transaction object, let's send it to our node and see how it gets processed by analyzing the logs.